-“Support” Users weren’t sure which account type to select when signing up for the platform.
+Users who support the college application process, such as parents and guidance counselors, were having trouble selecting the right account type when signing up for the platform.
 We determined this by analyzing help requests that came in after we implemented the first design.

-Usability tests showed a reduced error rate on signup, and there were less Help Desk requests about sign up after we implemented the new workflow.
+Usability tests showed a reduced error rate on signup.
+There were also fewer Help Desk requests about the sign-up process after we implemented the new workflow.